ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

-   Resolvers that follow this recommendation will have a more consistent view of the namespace".
+   view of the namespace".
 This document relaxes this this restriction, see Section 7 for more detail.